CU-BDA-2022/LabResources/GitHubPATs.md

 ## Personal access tokens

-In computing, a *token* is "an object (in software or in hardware) which represents the right to perform some operation" ([Token - Wikipedia](https://en.wikipedia.org/wiki/Token)).
+In computer security, a *token* is "an object (in software or in hardware) which represents the right to perform some operation" ([Token - Wikipedia](https://en.wikipedia.org/wiki/Token)).

 A GitHub personal access token is essentially a kind of supplemental password associated with a GitHub user's account.